Fazendaaa/raccoon/README.md

 </div>

 # Tags
 A series of JS questions.
-I've implemented some of them in TS so they could be my proof of concept located at [tags](./src/tags/) folder.

-All of the answered questions can be found at [tags.md](./tags.md) file.
+I've implemented some of them in TypeScript (TS) so they could be my proof of concept located at [tags](./src/tags/) folder.
+And all of the answered questions, which were asked in to this project, can be found at [tags.md](./tags.md) file.

-The questions are the things that the job description asked, even so I've decided to implement it in Node to allow me testing it as automatically possible; that way I won't be attached to always needing to open my browser to see whether or not it works.
+The answers are what the job description asked.
+Even so I've decided to implement it in Node to allow me testing it as automatically possible; that way I won't be attached to always needing to open my browser to see whether or not it works.

 Since the idea is to provide the answers to the questions only, I won't be attaching the website used as dependency, and is configured in the __.env__ file as: